Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3638 Regulation on Doctoral Training.md

       tasks or participating in science and technology tasks at ministerial level or higher.
-    b)  Within 05 years (60 months) from the date of the decision to recognize the PhD student\'s guidance, the main supervisor, independent supervisor, and co-supervisor (no distinction
+    b)  Within 05 years (60 months) from the date of the decision to recognize the PhD student's guidance, the main supervisor, independent supervisor, and co-supervisor (no distinction
         between main supervisor and secondary supervisor) must have additional research results in the specialized field related to